With a ‘strap-line’ that states we are the UK’s Leading Ethical Coaching Company, I’m often asked what does that actually mean?

 8. Build to the 4th Generation

 Work on big 7-year projects.
-(I’ll be writing about this more, in a blog entitled the 7 year itch) Always do the right thing.
+(I’ve written about this more, in a blog entitled the 7 year itch) Always do the right thing.
 Know your core values and beliefs.
-Be forward thinking.
+Be forward-thinking.
 Make decisions with tomorrow in mind.
 Prepare for the future by making the right decision today.
 Know your foundation.

 Don’t waste time building things that won’t last the test of time.
 Building on the right foundation will help your business stand through the storms of market changes.
 A key to building a great business is to act with integrity in all situations.
 Integrity means doing the right thing in all situations at all times.
 Martin Luther King Jr. taught that “The time is always right to do what is right.”
 Businesses that are built on a solid foundation are built to last generations.
 Companies that lack a solid foundation are built on slippery ground that can crumble at any time. – Our destiny unfolds in the future, but it is shaped by the decisions that we make today.